 We are facing the same issues at Mia-Platform: day-by-day we are adapting to the situation and adopting Remote Work when necessary.

-Here’s the guide to Remote Work that Giulio Roggero, our CTO, wrote for us.
+Here’s the guide to Remote Work that Giulio Roggero, our CTO, wrote for us, taking inspiration from the Agile model.
 Although the guide is based on our own rhythms and on our company organization, the good practices that you are going to read, are always valid: whether you work remotely or at the office, or during major reorganizations, or in daily life.

 Therefore, we hope that you will find this guide useful, that you want to create a similar one for your own company, and that you can put many suggestions into practice right away.